RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 You can read all about this in Acts 2.

 Some thought it was a miracle.
 But others thought the disciples were drunk.
 The disciples pointed out that it was only nine o’clock in the morning.
 Peter, the disciple who had denied even knowing Jesus just a few short weeks before, explained to the people what had happened.
-He explained that the gift of the Holy Spirit was the fulfilment of the prophecy given to Joel, as recorded in the Old Testament of the Bible.
+He explained that the gift of the Holy Spirit was the fulfillment of the prophecy given to Joel hundreds of years before.

 Peter went on to explain how Jesus was even more important than King David, who the Jews believed was an image of what the Messiah (the special leader sent from God) should be like.
 Peter believed that Jesus fulfilled the promises God had made.